Do you need Australian Shepherd experience to adopt from CARS?

 What is included in the adoption price?

 All Central Aussie Rescue & Support dogs are spayed or neutered before adoption.
-They will be up to date on vaccinations and medical care based on their current age, including but not limited to rabies, DHLPP, and bordetella (kennel cough).
-All dogs will also be microchipped, and come with their collar and tag.
+They will be up to date on vaccinations and any medical care needed.
+The vaccinations, based on their current age, include Rabies, DHLPP and Bordetella (kennel cough).
+All dogs will also be micro-chipped, Heartworm tested and Fecal tested.
+Every foster dog comes with a new collar, tag, and a one month supply of preventatives.
 Foster homes supply a small bag of food with each adoption, to help dogs adjust to their new home and diet.

 Why is the adoption fee higher than my local shelter?

 When you adopt a dog from a rescue, your adoption fees are going towards the cost of care your adopted dog has received while in care.
 Most of the time, that includes all vaccinations, spay/neuter, microchip, monthly preventatives, food, and other expenses toward keeping animals.
-Which is why adoption fees are often adjusted based on the age of the dog your adopting, since puppies need more care and medical requirements.
-Our expenses also include many additional medical treatments, such as heart worms, ailments, emergency procedures, etc.
+Which is why adoption fees are often adjusted based on the age of the dog you’re adopting since puppies need more care and medical requirements.
+Our expenses also include many additional medical treatments, such as heartworms, ailments, emergency procedures, etc.

 Many shelters are government funded.
 This means expenses are reduced.
 Also, when an animal at a shelter becomes ill, or comes in with issues, the outcome is often euthanasia before treatment.
 This is to prevent the spread of disease in the shelter, and focus on adoptable animals.
 Rescues, on the other hand, are privately run without government assistance.
 We rely on our community veterinary centers, and often pay the same cost as the public.